olamy/saml-plugin/doc/CONFIGURE.md

   rather than its default.
 Check with the IdP administrators to find out which authentication contexts are available
   * **SP Entity ID** - If this field is not empty, it overrides the default Entity ID for this Service Provider.
   Service Provider Entity IDs are usually a URL, like ***http://jenkins.example.org/securityRealm/finishLogin***.
+  * **Use cache for configuration files** - The SP metadata is written on every login, enable this setting change the behaviour to use cache, and save the file only if it has changes.
+  * **Use Random relayState value** - When you enable this option the value of the relayState parameter sent to the IdP is a random generated value.
+The default value of relayState is `JENKINS_URL/securityRealm/finishLogin`
 * **Encryption** - If your provider requires encryption or signing, you can specify the keystore details here that should be used.
 If you do not specify a keystore, the plugin would create one with a key that is valid for a year, this key would be recreated when it expires, by default the key is not exposed in the SP metadata if you do not enable signing.